 After you have send your promo package to the record company of your choice.
 You have to wait about 4 to 8 weeks before purchase them for an answer.

 You Will do this by making a phone call.
 Ask for the person that you have send your demo submission to( the contact name if you got one).
 Then ask what they think about the Demo.

 2)Or they will say that they didn't like the demo!

 3)Or they have not received your package or lost it!

 In any case , don't start to scream or insult the people on the other site of the line.
-Thank them (polite) for the time and hang up.
-You will make a very good impression by being just polite.
+Allways be polite, thank them for their time and hang up.
+You will make a good impression by being just polite.

 Try again in about six month to a year later.
 When you have new songs you can send them a package again.
 Maybe when you phone them , they had the chance to listen to your CD .
 If you stay friendly they maybe dig up your CD from under the dust and listen to it.

-And if the recording is fantastic, you have a very good chance to get a contract after being scouted on one of your gigs, of course.
+And with a great recording , you have a very good chance to get a contract after being scouted on one of your gigs, of course.

 An A&R will never offer you a contract because you are such a nice guy or girl.
 If that's what you're thinking, stop dreaming!
 The truth is...
 We are living in today's hard music business world, and not in a low budget movie.

 Before pitching your press kit to U.S. labels here's a tip...